 Transport systems for minerals, waste and supplies.
-Descriptions and power requirements for: conveyors (beit and chain), rope haulage systems, free steered vehicles and locomotive haulage systems.
+Descriptions and power requirements for: conveyors (belt and chain), rope haulage systems, free steered vehicles and locomotive haulage systems.
 Descriptions and pressure loss calculations for hydraulic and pneumatic transport systems.
 Mine winding systems for shafts: mechanics for hoisting; winding cycle diagrams; power requirements.
 Safety aspects and maintenance programs for haulage and winding systems.

-Elements of Mining Staff Contact: A/Prof GC Sen CP6 S1 L1 Prerequisite: MINE0210 Note/s: Visits to mines and related undertakings are a requirement of this subject.
+Elements of Mining Staff Contact: A/Prof GC Sen CP6 S1 L1 Prerequisite: MINE0210 Note/s: Visits to mines and

+Note/s: Visits to mines and related undertakings are a requirement of this subject.